Parataisa/Perf-or-comp/03/Barbist_03.md

 A) Traditional profiling
 ------------------------
 #### Note
-- add_link_options(-pg) needed to be added to the CMakeLists.txt file to enable profiling
 - ip addr show eth0 | grep 'inet ' | awk '{print $2}' | cut -d/ -f1(for geting the ip address)
 - The runtimes for npb_bt_s and npb_bt_w were way to short to get any meaningful profiling data.
 -